|

 express sights.

-This buttstock is complete with matching brass
+This stock is complete with matching brass

 buttplate, toe plate, and trigger guard, both triggers,

-both complete percussion locks, and the patent breech
+both complete percussion locks, the patent breech

-and tang assembly.
+entry ferrule.
 The locks and triggers function

 properly, and the trigger pull is very crisp.